Skip to content

 All visual editor changes follow the same save pipeline as AI-generated changes:

-3. It finds the matching content in the PHP source file (page or partial)
+2. It locates the matching content in the PHP source file (page or partial) using a deterministic index-based locator

 This means visual editor changes integrate fully with undo/redo and snapshots.